Concordium/concordium-node-sdk-js/README.md

 ...
 const blockSummary: BlockSummary = await client.getBlockSummary(blockHash);
 if (isBlockSummaryV0(blockSummary)) {
-    // blockSummary has version 0 structure
+    // This block is from protocol version <= 3, and so the summary has version 0 structure ...
-    ...
 } else if (isBlockSummaryV1(blockSummary) {
-    // blockSummary has version 1 structure
+    // This block is from protocol version >= 4, and so the summary has version 1 structure ...
-    ...
 } else {
     // Must be a future version of a blockSummary (or the given object is not a blockSummary)